 You can access the network using the Tor browser.

 With Onion over VPN, NordVPN creates a seamless connection between its own secure VPN servers and the Tor network.
-After your traffic enters the secure NordVPN network, its is sent to the Tor network instead of our exit server.
+After your traffic enters the secure NordVPN network, its is sent to the Tor network.
 It then bounces through the Tor network and exits normally, reaching your destination.

 One important benefit is that our VPN prevents your ISP or any other snoopers from knowing you’re using the Tor network.
 Surveillance agencies may be interested in tracking Tor users’ actions, so hiding the fact that you’re even using this network is important.